molgenis/molgenis-app-pipeline-dashboard/README.md

 # molgenis-app-pipeline-dashboard

 Dashboard for following the status of running pipelines.
 Each run has to go through multiple steps to complete which can take a lot of time.
-When errors occeur you want to know as quickly as possible where the problem lies.
+When errors occur you want to know as quickly as possible where the problem lies.

 # Setup in MOlGENIS for production:
 proxy MOLGENIS pipeline dashboard or @molgenis-experimental in MOLGENIS instance from unpkg